tum-ens/pylovo/docs/source/gui/usage/network_editor.rst

 | Every feature type list has an "Add [Feature]" button at the top.
 Clicking this button changes the map settings to draw mode.
 You can exit draw mode at any time
   by pressing **esc**

-Adding busses
+Adding buses
 -------------
-| Busses can be added anywhere on the map without restrictions.
+| Buses can be added anywhere on the map without restrictions.
 Simply click on the map where you want the bus to appear.
 The corresponding editor window will
   automatically be opened.
 | IMPORTANT NOTE: The tool makes no assumptions about where a bus is placed.
 It is up to the user to ensure the placement makes logical sense in the context of the
   current network.

 Adding lines
 ------------
-| Lines need to connect to two different busses to be viable.
+| Lines need to connect to two different buses to be viable.
 The user needs to start drawing by clicking on a bus, otherwise the tool will immediately exit draw mode.
   After starting from a bus, the user can draw as many intermediate points as they want.
 To finish creating the line the user needs to double click on a bus again.
 | IMPORTANT  NOTE: Using urbs requires there be no circular line connections in the network.
 At the moment the tool does not check that this is the case.
 It is up to the user
   to make sure newly created lines do not create circles in the network graph.